MartinSamFred/Danish-residential-housingPrices-1992-2024/README.md

 The dataset shows approximately 1,5 million residential house sales prices from Denmark ranging from 1992 to 2024.

 The dataset has been scraped and cleaned (to some extent).
-“Cleaned Masterfile”: (DKHousingPrices.parquet).
+Cleaned files are DKHousingprices_1.parquet and DKHousingprices_2.parquet (saved as two due to size).

 Cleaning specification as outlined in code: XXXXX